solid/process/solid-editors-tr-process.md

 ## Issue Phases

 Open issues may be in one of several phases, and each phase has a different purpose and dynamic.
-In some cases, the consensus is already sufficiently clear to enter the drafting phase, in which a formal text is drafted.
-In most cases, consensus has not yet been reached, and so a consensus-building phase is required.
-It is not necessarily a good idea to rush into a drafting phase, as a formal text is harder to write than an informal text that is sufficient for reaching consensus.
+Sometimes, the consensus is already sufficiently clear to enter the drafting phase, in which case a formal text is drafted.
+In most cases, consensus has not yet been reached, so a consensus-building phase is required.
+It is not generally a good idea to rush into a drafting phase, as a formal text is harder to write than an informal text that is sufficient for reaching consensus.
 In some cases, consensus cannot be reached because the use cases and requirements are unclear, in which a formal Use Cases and Requirements (UCR) phase is needed before the consensus process can progress.
-That the need for a UCR phase is identified can happen before or within the consensus phase.
-Sometimes, the issue is unclear because there is insufficient implementation experience or doubts as to the long-term scalability of the proposal, in which case an assessment phase is needed.
+Identifying the need for a UCR phase can be happe before or during the consensus phase.
+Sometimes, the issue is unclear because there is insufficient implementation experience or doubt of the long-term scalability of the proposal, in which case an assessment phase is needed.

-Moreover, this process does not replace the process for submitting and deciding upon issues, it mainly guides how and when Solid Editors will engage certain issues and rally support for resolution within a given time frame.
+This process does not replace the process for submitting and deciding upon issues; it mainly guides how and when Solid Editors will engage on certain issues and/or rally support for resolution within a given time frame.

-In the following, the phases are sorted by shortest path to completion.
-Mature issues may be ready to enter the drafting phase immediately, and so they have a quick route to be finished.
-In other cases, an issue may arise from the consensus or earlier in the UCR phase.
-As such, it differs from a conventional software development process that usually starts with a UCR phase.
+The phases described below are sorted by shortest path to completion.
+Mature issues may be ready to enter the drafting phase immediately, with a quick route to being finished.
+In other cases, an issue may arise during the consensus phase, or earlier, in the UCR phase.
+Thus, this process differs from a conventional software development process that usually starts with a UCR phase.
 The following figure describes this in more detail:

 ![Phases of the Solid Editors Process](solid-editors-tr-phases.svg)